I say how to not yell at your kids to grab your attention because we all raise our voices at some time or another.

 Children do not behave in a particular way out of choice when they trigger you.

-What I mean is, when their behaviour upsets you, they don’t do it to upset you (a jumble of words there!)
+What I mean is that when their behaviour upsets you, they don’t do it to upset you (that was a jumble of words there!).

 Kids haven’t yet developed the part of their brain responsible for logic or reason.
-Apparently it doesn’t develop until humans are waaay into their twenties.
+Apparently, it doesn’t develop until humans are way into their twenties.

-Their screams, tantrums and outbursts are not to annoy you, seriously.
-They are in themselves having an outburst of emotion which they cannot control.
+Their screams, tantrums, and outbursts are not to annoy you, seriously.
+They are having an outburst of emotion that they cannot control.

-They have zero knowledge of how they behave, so it’s worthwhile telling yourself this mid-screaming attack.
+They have zero knowledge of how they behave, so telling yourself this mid-screaming attack is worthwhile.
 This in itself may help you stay calm and help your child instead of shouting and making the situation worse.

 4. Think about what you want to say

-When you are trying to control your own emotions and reactions, you’ll often find yourself in a state of thoughtlessness and fuzzy headed-ness.
+When trying to control your emotions and reactions, you’ll often find yourself in a state of thoughtlessness and fuzzy-headedness.

 Is it true?
 Is it kind?
 Is it necessary?
 Is it helpful?

-These 4 questions help me say something as constructive as possible when my child is triggering me.
+These 4 questions help me say something as constructive as possible when my child triggers me.

-Even if I am raising my voice, I can still say what I need to say and apologise soon after if it’s come across as a bit strong.
+Even if I’m raising my voice, I can still say what I need to say and apologise soon after if it’s come across as a bit strong.

 Does he need space to vent?
 Does she need a hug?
 Is he hungry?
 Is she tired?

-Ask yourself these questions before reacting, and then choose the right response..
+Ask yourself these pointers before reacting, and then choose the right response.

 5. Give your child a chance to explain

-You don’t have to agree with his behavior, but you can listen to him and show that you’re willing to understand his perspective.
+You don’t have to agree with their behavior, but you can listen to them and show that you’re willing to understand their perspective.

-Try to understand where he is coming from and what he’s feeling.
+Try to understand where they’re coming from and what feelings are coming up.

 You can ask: